hashchange/backbone.select/readme.md

 handler if the method exists on the collection.

 The event fires when `deselect` has been called explicitly, and also when the selection is being replaced through another call to `select`.

+Combined select-deselect actions are treated as atomic, so "deselect:one" fires after both the deselection and the selection have already taken place.
+That is also the case for any other events involved in the transaction, such as the "deselected" and "selected" events on the models involved.

 #### "reselect:one"